metabase/metabase/docs/permissions/data.md

 ## View data permissions

-{% include plans-blockquote.html feature="View data permission" %}
+{% include plans-blockquote.html feature="View data permissions" %}

 The **View data** permission determines what data people can see.